-Please note that the University Bulletin is the official document of record for all Graduate School of Arts and Sciences (GSAS) Programs.
+Please note that the University Bulletin is a legal document governing all academic regulations.
 If anything in the Sociology Department Handbook contradicts what is in the Bulletin, the Bulletin takes precedence.
+In addition, please note that in the event of a public health emergency or other major event, the procedures listed in this handbook may change.